 Oh great, I thought, this 6’4″ wrestler type is the son of the Wicked Witch of the west.
 Perfect.

 A physical fight was narrowly averted and my girlfriend and I walked away – our day ruined.
 The emotional impact of that incident stayed with me for many days after and I’m grateful that now I can see the huge lesson of that incident.

 Always be aware of your assumptions and consider that they could be wrong before you act

 This woman was certain that I was laughing at the pain her husband was in.

 She was unable to distinguish that she was acting on her assumption.
 Anyone who knows me will testify that I am quick to offer my help and concern to anyone experiencing pain and discomfort and it would be completely out of character for me to revel in someone else’s misfortune.

 They would also say that I have a very loud laugh.

 No doubt, I was laughing, I almost always am, but it was at something in the conversation I was having with my girlfriend, and not at them.
 She never once considered this possibility.

 How often do people make assumptions like this and act on them?
 Very often, and very often with tragic effect.
 People become so certain about the stories that they make up or accept from others that they act on them as this woman did, and the breakdowns they create are as huge as they are unnecessary.

 I got off relatively easily: emotional hurt and a day spoilt.
-Some people have careers ruined, go to prison or are even executed.
+Some people have careers ruined, go to prison … even executed.